Materials-Consortia/OPTIMADE/optimade.md

 or a _list_ of JSON API resource objects.
 Every resource object needs the `type` and `id` fields, and its attributes (described in section [4.
 API Endpoints](#h.4)) need to be in a dictionary corresponding to the `attributes` field.

-The response MAY communicate relationships between entries in the field:

-* **relationships**: as described in [JSON API Relationships](https://jsonapi.org/format/1.0/#document-resource-object-relationships).
-  An OPTIONAL human-readable description of the relationship MAY be provided in the `"description"` field inside the `"meta"` dictionary.

 The response MAY also return resources related to the primary data in the field: